deatrich/linux-home-server/linux-server.md

 : Also use the tool to create an *ext4* file system on the third partition once you have created it

-As always, I show the command-line example.
+As always, I show the command-line example in this section.
 As a bonus it shows a common problem of dealing with partition alignment when manually editing partitions.
 Skip the rest of this section if you have opted for gparted.

 Here are some common command-line tools to help us: